Q: How would you label your novels?

 13. I have a great memory and can still remember what Carol wore the first time I saw her.

-14. If my knees were in good shape, I might still be able to hit the long three-pt shot.
+14. If my knees were in good shape, I might still be able to hit the long three-pt shot on the basketball court.

 15. I write a lot.

 16. I like humor.
 Carol enjoys it most of the time except when I laugh and there is a noose hanging over our necks.
 She’s not into gallows’ humor.

 17. My favorite writer is Michael Connelly.

 18. My favorite book by Connelly is the “Poet.”

 19. My favorite all-time book is “Tramp for the Lord” by Corrie ten Boom.
 I’ve read it over and over again.